Takatoon/WiiUIdent/README.md

 ## Possible Future Improvements

+- Add scroll when the content does not fit on the screen.
 - ~~Add animations.~~.
 Added framerate control & bliking color for selected items.
 Screen change animation & move animation pending
 - ~~Add navigational sounds.~~ Added navigational sound.
 Maybe i will change the sound effects.